SorenSeeberg/MrDatabase/README.md

 # MrDatabase
-Connect PyQT and a Database with ease
+Connect PyQT and SQLite with ease